First of all, tell us something about yourself: What hashtags best describe you?

 What advice would you give to others starting out in the same role?

-And finally: What new hashtag are you aiming for in 2023?
+And finally: What new hashtag are you aiming for?

-We thank Xiying Liu for her dedication and time to share these valuable insights with us.
+We thank Kail Kuhn for his dedication and time to share these valuable insights with us.